davidfurlong87/blender-wfc/docs/features/primitives/upcoming_tasks/export_to_blend_file_plan.md

-## Export to Blend File — Stage 7 Plan ✅ COMPLETE
+## Export to Blend File — Stage 7 Plan ✅ CORE COMPLETE

 This document turns the early Stage 7 discussion into a concrete plan.